chrisjcorbin/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is used for building user interfaces and UI components and can be thought of as creating a virtual DOM.
+The biggest problem React JS fixes are temporal data changes, in other words, pages like Facebook or Twitter that change a lot over time.

 1. Describe component state.

+A component state is essentially where you can store property values that belong to a component.
+Upon changing the state object, the component itself will re-render.

 1. Describe props.

+props can be though of as a special kind of keyword.
+They are used to pass data uni-directional (from parent to child).

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that impacts something on the outside of the function being executed.
+Effects in React JS are synced via hooks.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.